groovybits/lifeAI/README.md

 # Life AI - Bring your words to life using AI

+Mudular python processes using zeromq to communicate between them.
+This allows mutiple chat models together and mixing of them into a mixer and out to twitch or where ever with ffmpeg/rtmp or anything ffmpeg can do. the nice part is using ffmpeg and packing audio/video into rtmp directly without OBS, and avoid all the overhead of need to decode it locally for broadcasting/streaming 😉.

+Can build out endless prompt injection sources, news/twitch/voice-whisper listener/commandline/javascript web interface (that could have the video stream back and shared like youtube).

+That’s the goal, you’ll see I am listing the parts as I build them, sort of have the core with llm/tts/stableDiffusion done + image subtitle burn in and prompt groomer for image gen, and generic for music usage (adding music tomorrow). twitch should be easy, I am parting out the parts of the consciousChat <https://github.com/groovybits/consciousChat> that seems more of a poc and experiment, nice, but this will remove the overhead and monolith design.
+It started to become too much to deal with putting it all into one app and threading everything. now each of these modules/programs are easy to understand for anyone and bypass python threading limitaitons.

 ## This uses the following models from huggingface

 - <https://huggingface.co/facebook/mms-tts-eng> Facebook mms-tts-eng a model that is multilingual for TTS